lyft/cartography/docs/setup/install.md

 			AWS_CONFIG_FILE=/path/to/your/aws/config cartography --neo4j-uri <uri for your neo4j instance; usually bolt://localhost:7687> --aws-sync-all-profiles
 			```

+	    You can view a full list of Cartography's CLI arguments by running `cartography --help`

 		The sync will pull data from your configured accounts and ingest data to Neo4j!
 This process might take a long time if your account has a lot of assets.